wireservice/agate-sql/docs/index.rst

 Usage
 =====

-agate-sql uses agate's monkeypatching pattern to automatically add SQL support to all :class:`agate.Table <agate.table.Table>` instances.
+agate-sql uses a monkey patching pattern to add SQL support to all :class:`agate.Table <agate.table.Table>` instances.

 .. code-block:: python

     import agate
     import agatesql

-Once imported, you'll be able to use :meth:`.TableSQL.from_sql` and :meth:`.TableSQL.to_sql` as though they are members of :class:`agate.Table <agate.table.Table>`.
+    agatesql.patch()

-To import a table named :code:`doctors` from a local postgresql database named :code:`hospitals` you would run:
+Calling :meth:`patch` attaches all the methods of :meth:`TableSQL` to :class:`agate.Table <agate.table.Table>`.
+For example, to import a table named :code:`doctors` from a local postgresql database named :code:`hospitals` you will use :meth:`TableSQL.from_sql`:

 .. code-block:: python